ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 >$$ \theta = \theta - \alpha \nabla_{\theta}L(\theta)$$
 >3.
 Repeat step 2 until some convergence rule is achieved.
 This typically is a set number of iterations or when the gradient becomes sufficiently small.

 Stochastic Gradient Descent is almost exactly Gradient Descent, with a small change for mostly computational purposes.
-It is very expensive to calculate $\nabla_{\theta}L(\theta)$, so instead we use S
+It is very expensive to calculate $\nabla_{\theta}L(\theta)$, so instead we use Stochastic Gradient Descent.
+The difference is that step 2 is not done for every example in the training set.
+Instead, a subset of points are random
 # 2&nbsp;&nbsp;&nbsp;&nbsp;Intro to Doc2Vec

 Word2Vec generates embeddings at a word-level.
 However, this is not useful if one wishes to compare, say, the abstracts of different academic articles.
 For this reason Doc2Vec was introduced by {SOURCE}.
 Doc2Vec generates embeddings for each document, $d_i \in \mathbb{R}^k$.
 What is considered a document is completely up to the researcher.
 In our case we consider each of the case opinions from SCOTUS to be a different document.
 Doc2Vec is almost identical to Word2Vec, with a few modifications.
 In fact, word embeddings are also generated as part of training a Doc2Vec model.